 Most survey researchers work in research firms, polling organizations, nonprofits, corporations, colleges and universities, and government agencies.
 The majority work full time during regular business hours.

-Employment of survey researchers is projected to grow 18 percent from 2012 to 2022, faster than the average for all occupations.
-Employment will grow as organizations are increasingly relying on data and information acquired through research.
-Job prospects should be good for those with an advanced degree.
+Employment of survey researchers is projected to grow 4 percent from 2020 to 2030, slower than the average for all occupations.

 Compare the job duties, education, job growth, and pay of survey researchers with similar occupations.